alukosdev/ccsp/laws/gdpr.md

 ## Recitals

 The GDPR contains 173 recitals.
-The following recital lays the framework upon which GDPR is established:
+It's particularly important to highlight the following recital as it lays the framework upon which GDPR is established:

 === Recital 1 - Data protection as a fundamental right